Intrinsically Correct Algorithms and Recursive Coalgebras

 \section{Case Studies}

-We have illustrated how the framework of well-founded functors enables a fully formalized proof of intrinsic correctness and termination for Quicksort.
+We have illustrated how the framework of well-founded functors enables an intrinsically correct \& terminating definition of Quicksort.
 In the following we showcase the scope of our coalgebraic toolkit by presenting several additional applications, going beyond sorting algorithms.